 Carp aquaponics involves the most widely farmed fish in the world for many excellent reasons.
 They should be close to the top of your list of fish when deciding what species to grow in any large aquaponic system.

-Carp are able to survive low winter as well as high summer temperatures.
+Unlike tilapia, carp are able to survive low winter, as well as high summer, water temperatures.
 They grow very quickly in warm water and consequently, benefit greatly from greenhouse and polytunnel installations.
 There is a small but established market for table, restocking and ornamental fish.
 Most importantly, fry and fingerlings are available at a reasonable cost from a number of specialist breeders.
 All things considered, carp is an ideal species choice for the larger aquaponic system.

 Controlled carp breeding over the centuries has resulted in many different varieties but they all belong to the same species, Cyprinus carpio.
-The three most important species are;
+The three most important carp varieties are;

 a) Mirror Carp, Cyprinus carpio

 Table producers have concentrated on mirror carp that are characterised by a small number of large mirror-like scales on their flanks.
 They tend to be more dumpy in shape with a reduced number of fine bones.
 Early growth, in particular, tends to be rapid but they have tendency to lose shape when grown to specimen sizes.

 Common carp tend to be fully-scaled and have a more torpedo-like shape.
 They resemble more closely the early forms of wild carp.
 Although carp can thrive in our climate they are not a native species.
 They were probably introduced by the monks in the Middle Ages and were farmed for the table in local ponds.